apache/predictionio/README.md

 Building
 ========

-Run the following to build PredictionIO.
+Run the following to build PredictionIO and its binary distribution.
 ```
-$ bin/pio-build
+$ ./make-distribution.sh
 ```

 You should see something like the following when it finishes building successfully.
 ```
 ...
-[info] Done packaging.
-[success] Total time: 42 s, completed Jul 29, 2014 4:53:00 PM
+a imagine/bin/run-eval
+a imagine/bin/run-server
+a imagine/bin/run-train
+PredictionIO binary distribution created at imagine.tar.gz
 ```

 Spark Setup
 ===========

-Download [Spark's pre-built **"For Hadoop 2 (HDP2, CDH5)"** package](http://spark.apache.org/downloads.html).
+Download [Spark's pre-built **"For Hadoop 2 (HDP2, CDH5)"**
+package](http://spark.apache.org/downloads.html).
 Unzip the file.

 Set the `$SPARK_HOME` shell variable to the path of the unzipped Spark directory:
 ```